Comment on page

-The role of the Regulations Council is to provide counsel to the Muellners Foundation's community on its various initiatives.
-This Council works on regulations concerning monetary policies, inter governmental agencies, governmental agencies and Foundation's statutory maintenance.
+The role of the Regulations Council is to provide counsel to the Open Constitution network's community on its various initiatives.
+This Council works on regulations concerning monetary policies, inter-governmental agencies, governmental agencies and the Foundation's statutory maintenance.

-The members of the Regulations Council have voluntarily chosen to actively contribute to the Muellners Foundation's agenda.
+The members of the Regulations Council have voluntarily chosen to actively contribute to the Open Constitution's agenda.

-These members publish opinion articles on Foundation's financial technology research and self governance, contribute directly by mentoring Learn fellowship grantees, participate in presenting Foundation's agenda in their industry network, build strategic relationships with governmental and inter governmental agencies.
+These members publish opinion articles on the Foundation's financial technology research and self-governance, contribute directly by mentoring Learn fellowship grantees, participate in presenting the Foundation's agenda in their industry network, and build strategic relationships with governmental and inter-governmental agencies.

-The members appointed to Regulations Council generally stay on this committee for a fixed period.
+The members appointed to the Regulations Council generally stay on this committee for a fixed period.

 The members of the Regulations Council shall also appoint Regulations CWC, an Independent Core Working Group.

-The members of the Regulations Council work with following guidelines:
+The members of the Regulations Council work with the following guidelines:

-1. The Regulations Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded on a monthly basis through an electronic meeting with the Executive Council, either exclusively or through Open Convention
+1. The Regulations Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded every month through an electronic meeting with the Executive Council, either exclusively or through Open Convention